-In the traditional sense, Hatha is broken down into the “Ha” and the “Tha”; the “Ha” being sun and the “Tha” being moon.
-This refers to the duality of solar and lunar energy and how many things in our lives are bilateral, with each half being just as important as the other.
+In the traditional sense, Hatha is broken down into the “Ha” and the “Tha”.
+The “Ha” means sun and the “Tha” means moon.
+This refers to the duality of solar and lunar energy and how many things in our lives are bilateral.
+Each half is just as important as the other.

 Hatha Yoga encompasses traditional forms of yoga such as Vinyasa and Ashtanga.
 If you are looking for a form of yoga that gets down to the roots of what yoga has to offer, Hatha Yoga might be the class for you.

 When it comes to practicing Hatha Yoga, a class focuses on achieving each pose.
 These classes often times move slower than other yoga classes; as time is spent working towards reaching poses and holding them for longer periods of time.
 Other forms of yoga spend less time on each individual pose and focus on the flow of moving from one posture to the next.

 In Hatha Yoga the emphasis of reaching each pose allows the participant to see the power behind each of their actions.
 Experiencing what it feels like at each step allows the participant to understand the mental and physical place their body is at during a challenging time.
 This allows them to get comfortable with that strain and build a resistance towards it.